pie-r/terragrunt-vs-terraspace/terraspace/README.md

 In the `Makefile` the only thing to do is to configure the correct credentials to use.

 `source ./../accounts/dev-account.sh` is the command to load the environment variables stored in that script.

+## Multi region

+The multi region is given with the method described here: https://terraspace.cloud/docs/tfvars/multi-region-layering/

+The env variable is configured in the `accounts/env-account.sh`.
+I suggest to move the env variable away from this file, and configure it in the makefile.